Adjectival/thinkwidth/README.md

 _an Epicodus student Project, December 2016_

 ### Description
-Think Width google closely copies the flexible, responsive layout of thinkwithgoogle.com as a demonstration of my front-end design chops; no infringement intended, school project closely copies the flexible, responsive layout of [Think with Google](https://www.thinkwithgoogle.com/) as a demonstration of my front-end design chops.
+Think Width google closely copies the flexible, responsive layout of [Think with Google](https://www.thinkwithgoogle.com/) as a demonstration of my front-end design chops.
+No infringement intended, school project.